Splines/bachelor-community-detection-datasets/README.md

 ```

 - The `lehnerer` graph is the third graph from Simon Lehnerer used in his paper ["Community Detection in Complex Networks using Genetic Algorithms"](https://dl.gi.de/handle/20.500.12116/28981).
+Other graphs can be found in [his repo](https://github.com/SimonNick/genetic-algorithm-community-detection).

 ```
 Lehnerer, S., (2018).
 Community Detection in Complex Networks using Genetic Algorithms.
 In: Becker, M. (Hrsg.), SKILL 2018 - Studierendenkonferenz Informatik.
 Bonn: Gesellschaft für Informatik e.V..
 (S. 35-46).